testxio/testx/README.md

 - [Additional keyword packages](#additional-keyword-packages)

 ## What is testx?
 Testx is a library for executing keyword driven tests with Protractor.
-It provides a abstract level of your test executions to make it reader-friendly.
+It provides a very simple abstraction for writing logicless test scripts.
+A **testx** test script is just a list of steps, that are executed in sequence.
+Each step performs an action and/or checks the state of the application under test against expected conditions.
+This intuitive concept makes the tests easy to write and read.
+While **testx** is built on top of Protractor it does not require programming knowledge.
 For example:

 in Protractor you do: